ColdBox/coldbox-sublime/readme.md

-# A ColdBox Platform Bundle v2.0.0 for Sublime Text 2/3
+# A ColdBox Platform Bundle for Sublime Text 3+

-Get the latest Sublime Text 2/3 from http://www.sublimetext.com/2.
+Get the latest Sublime Text from http://www.sublimetext.com

 ## Target Platforms

-- ColdBox 4.X.X
+- ColdBox 5.X.X
 - TestBox 2.X.X

-## Currently supported features
+## Features

 This bundle includes functionality not only for ColdBox MVC, but also for TestBox BDD/TDD, MockBox, WireBox, CacheBox and LogBox.

 ### Code Insight

 Code completion for all major ColdBox + TestBox functions and scopes:

 - `binder ➝` : "coldbox.system.ioc.config.Binder",